Tuesday Sector Laggards: Water Utilities, Gas Utilities

-In trading on Tuesday, water utilities shares were relative laggards, down on the day by about 0.6%.
-Helping drag down the group were shares of Consolidated Water, off about 2.3% and shares of SJW Group down about 1.4% on the day.
+In trading on Tuesday, water utilities shares were relative laggards, up on the day by about 1.3%.
+Helping drag down the group were shares of Companhia DE Saneamento Basico, down about 0.9% and shares of Pure Cycle up about 0.1% on the day.

-Also lagging the market Tuesday are gas utilities shares, down on the day by about 0.2% as a group, led down by Stabilis Solutions, trading lower by about 5% and Star Group, trading lower by about 2.2%.
+Also lagging the market Tuesday are gas utilities shares, up on the day by about 1.7% as a group, led down by Stabilis Solutions, trading lower by about 4.2% and South Jersey Industrie, trading lower by about 0.8%.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.